HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 -
 **object** This term has different meanings depending on the context.
 Will often refer to an instance of a class but can also be used more losely when refering to a variable or just a value of some type in a contingious region of the memory.
 **ostream** A type in the std library that can be used to write characters sequences or representations of other kinds of data.
+**output operator** Written as "<<".
+Left-hand operand shall be a stream that will be written to.
+The right-hand operand hold the data that will be written.
 P
 -
 **parameter** A variable whitin a function declaration.
 Indicates what type of data to be used as an argument when the function is called.